Top 10 Questions to Ask Criminal Defense Attorney

 Turnbull Legal Group: Dedicated Federal Crime Defense in Houston

 When you're facing the serious nature of federal charges in Houston, you need a legal team that combines experience with unwavering dedication.
-Turnbull Legal Group, led by Former Chief District Court Judge and Chief Prosecutor E.R.
+Turnbull Legal Group, led by former State District Court Judge and Chief Prosecutor E.R.
 "Ned" Turnbull offers precisely that.

 Our team's background provides unique insight into the strategies employed by both the prosecution and the court, allowing us to anticipate challenges and build the strongest possible defense for our clients.